galeone/igor/README.md

 ### Scan
 In addiction to the previous section, there's another difference between GORM ad igor.

-`Scan` method __do not__ scans the selected fields into results using the selected fields name, but uses the order (to increse the performance).
+`Scan` method __do not__ scans the selected fields into results using the selected fields name, but uses the order (to increase the performance).

 Thus, having:
 ```go